netcreateorg/nc-multiplex/ReadMe.md

 * When you request the database, the server will first try to load an existing file.
 If none is found, it will create a new one.

 * Templates are handled the same way -- When you request a database, a template with the same name is requested.
-If none exists, nc-mutliplex will create a new one based on the default template.
+If none exists, nc-multiplex will create a new one based on the default template.

 * Note you no longer need to use the `?` method to retrieve a specific database.
 (It applies only to standalone mode anyway).  e.g. just use `localhost/graph/tacitus/` instead of `localhost/?dataset=2020-02-06_Tacitus#/`